tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Doom
 - Wolfenstein
 - Quake

+### Q: Which of these Generation 1 Pokemon did NOT have an evolution in Generation 4?
+- **Correct Answer:** Jynx
+- Electabuzz
+- Magmar
+- Rhydon

 ### Q: Which of these in the Star Trek series is NOT Klingon food?